firefly-iii/docs/docs/docs/data-importer/installation/configuration.md

 ### Authentication

-To authenticate with Firefly III you must set ONE the following variables:
+To authenticate with Firefly III you must set ONE of the following variables:

 1. Set a Personal Access Token in the `FIREFLY_III_ACCESS_TOKEN` environment variable.
 2. OR Set a Client ID in the `FIREFLY_III_CLIENT_ID` environment variable.